-Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you Techniques and Tips for Electric Kilns: Instructions and Glaze Recipes for Making Pottery in Electric Kilns Free!
+Sign up for your FREE subscription to the Ceramic Arts Daily Newsletter and we will give you Techniques and Tips for Electric Kilns: Inspiration, Instructions and Glaze Recipes for Making Pottery in Electric Kilns Free!

 Electric kiln firing is one of the most common firing methods because electric pottery kilns are readily available and simple to install.
 But that doesn’t mean that they yield common results.
 Electric pottery kilns can be incredible tools in the studio.
 The authors presented here are creative potters and ceramic artists using electric pottery kilns to create exquisite ceramic art.

 Not only can electric kilns produce great results, but they also offer control and dependability.
 And electric kilns keep becoming more versatile, economical, and easy to use with advances in controllers, energy efficiency, materials, and safety.
 Improve your electric firing results and take advantage of the incredible potential offered by electric kiln firing.

 Here is an excerpt from Techniques and Tips for Electric Kilns: Inspiration, Instructions and Glaze Recipes for Making Pottery in Electric Kilns:

 by Jonathan Kaplan

 Color and texture in cone 6 glazes are the result of three variables: First, selecting proper glazes; second, learning how to layer and combine different glazes by pouring, dipping and spraying; and third, using a controlled cooling cycle to further enhance the color and texture.
 This slow cooling not only creates a visual dialog in thick and thin areas of glaze application, but also helps with the crystallization of certain materials, which adds depth and interest to the glaze.